 The marketing research process tends to take a lot of time and effort, but it is worth all the work when your marketing team can create more effective marketing strategies.
 Once you learn each step of the research process, your team should be faster and more efficient at finding useful results.

 Here are steps to follow when conducting market research:

 The first step of the marketing research process is the most important part.
 During this first step, you need to identify what situation, opportunity, or problem you are going to research.
 Define the purpose of your market research and the scope of what you are looking at.
-By knowing what you are trying to learn through this process, you will have a better idea of what data you need to collect.
+For example, the focus of your marketing research might be to understand why more men aren’t interested in your product.
+By knowing what you are trying to learn through this process, you will have a better idea of what data you need to collect and analyze.

 When figuring out what you want to learn, come up with the research questions you want to answer.
 They can help you stay focused during the entirety of your marketing research.
 Many market research questions will be about buyer demographics or marketing strategies.
 Here are some example questions: